Is it possible to predict movements in the stock market?

-- Markets are more volatile than ever.
 Mark Twain once said “October.
 This is one of the peculiarly dangerous months to speculate in stocks in.
 The others are July, January, September, April, November, May, March, June, December, August, and February.”
 Markets are more volatile than ever simply because of more access to information and more resources to react to that information.
 Technology allows us to buy and sell as many times as we want, whenever we want while sitting on the toilet from the comforts of our own home.

 There is no such thing as perfection when it comes to investing.
 Many times, I’ve said that investing is not about perfection but rather about process and probability.
 The key to success is to develop a process or a plan that attempts to increase your probability of being right more often than wrong (because you will be wrong sometimes) and enhances the probability of making money more often than losing money (because you will lose money from time to time).

-- Everything goes in cycles.
 The stock market just like everything else, runs on cycles.
 What goes up comes down and what goes down comes up.
 What goes up the most can come down the most and vice versa.
 After every bear comes a bull.
 After every bull comes a bear.
 After every correction comes a recovery.

 Unfortunately for all of us, the stock market is unpredictable and uncontrollable.
 That’s exactly why it can be so frustrating for so many people.
 The market can also be a sea of opportunity to make money as long as you employ smart prudent investment strategies.
 Don’t get caught up in thinking the stock market can be your secret way to get from rags to riches.
 That kind of speculation is about as risky as the casino or lottery and we know the odds of winning at that game.